Fader to Black (or silver, your choice!): We welcome four new modules to the family!

 That’s where the SD came in.
 It’s buffered, it gives visual feedback for both the input AND output so you always know exactly what’s going on, and it’s compact and won’t break the bank.
 What’s not to love?

 We all know what attenuation does, but here are a couple of our favorite uses.
 First, on Loquelic Iteritas (and really all of the Iteritas oscillators), the smallest adjustment to any parameter can make a huge tonal difference.
 Sending a 5v envelope to an LI parameter tends to be overwhelming.
 Being able to scale that down allows for precise and delicate modulation that really wakes up a patch (and helps avoid noisy chaos, which, you know, is also fun.
 So maybe allows you to control noisy chaos?).
 Kris uses an attenuator in almost every case she ever puts together.

 Markus uses it a lot for helping with creating accents.
-He uses an Erica Synths Drum Sequencer for a lot of his percussion sequencing, and like most other percussion-oriented sequencers it has accent outputs for each trigger.
-When he’s doing normal percussion stuff he runs the accent out through SD and into the Decay parameters on his Basimilus Iteritas Alters (yes, that’s plural.
+They use an Erica Synths Drum Sequencer for a lot of their percussion sequencing, and like most other percussion-oriented sequencers it has accent outputs for each trigger.
+When they're doing normal percussion stuff they run the accent out through SD and into the Decay parameters on their Basimilus Iteritas Alters (yes, that’s plural.
 Because everyone needs plural BIA.) to create more dynamic kicks, snares, and hats.
 A small difference in the Decay (or any other parameter, for that matter) makes for a big difference in a drum sequence and keeps things from getting stagnant.

 In conclusion, buy them all please